danielharrell/Junior-Math-Schedule-w-Supplement/README.md

 ## Edits
 ### August 2021
+- Added errata list for manual to first page of schedule.
 - Added pagination to supplement.
 - Started the first and second semester schedules on new pages.
 - Redirected relevant links in schedule to 2021 manual.